How to Pick the Best Supply Chain for Your Product

 Your Supply Chain Should Drive Both Savings and Customer Satisfaction

-That is the basis on how you might decide how to design your supply chain.
+That is the basis for how you might decide how to design your supply chain.
 Think of your supply chain and its associated metrics in terms of:

 If you need to design or redesign your company's supply chain—drive toward success in those three factors.